harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 ### What is Operating System

-Let us first clear up some misconception on computer software, especially the operating system (OS).
+Let us first clear up some misconception on computer software, especially on the operating system (OS).

 #### Operating System is Independent from Computer Hardware:

-Many think software and hardware are inseparable, as summarised in the phrase: "I want to buy a Windows Computer".
+Many think operating system and hardware are inseparable, as summarised in the phrase: "I want to buy a Windows Computer".

 This is a misconception.

 What the speaker means is he wants to buy a computer that runs the Windows Operating System, but in fact, the computer can run any operating system he likes; let it be linux, BSD, or even MacOS[^OS_Nomenclature].
-This misconception is rooted from the modern commercial practise to sell the computer hardware with pre-installed operating system.
+This misconception is rooted from the modern commercial practise to sell the computer hardware with pre-installed operating system and softwares.
 Apple is more egregious as to allow a computer to run MacOS if and only if it is made by Apple. [^Windows_On_Mac]

 #### Operating System is Different from the User Interface (UI)